ultrako/LevelXML/README.md

 ```csharp
 Level controlsVehicleLevel = new Level("./controlsVehicle.xml");
 ```
-4. Construct new Entities and modify them using the library.
+4. Construct new Entities and modify them using their properties.
 ## Example:
 ```csharp
 Vehicle controlsVehicle = (Vehicle)controlsVehicleLevel.Groups[0];